No, this is NOT a life insurance!! Assurance vie is a saving/ investment account!

 This allowance is for the interest part of the withdrawal so you can take out much more per year and that means you can have regular complementary income tax free (apart from social charges)!

 Example: You have opened an Assurance vie with €10 000.
 After 8 years, you have made €5 000 and you make a withdrawal of €3 000.
 The taxable amount would be: 3 000-(10 000×3 000/15 000) =€1 000.
 It is less than €4 600 therefore you have no tax to pay on this withdrawal.
-If the contract was less than 8 years old, you would have to declare this amount on your French tax return (filled in May the following year).
+If the contract was less than 8 years old, you would have to declare this amount on your French tax return (filled in May the following year or choose the flat tax so tax taken directly from the Assurance vie).
 If you don’t pay tax in France, chances are you won’t pay tax on it anyway.

 The interest on the secured part is given on the 31st of December each year.